School Closure- Week beginning 20/04/2020

-Mrs Cook will be sending a text to you all today (31.3.2020) with your username and password.
+Mrs Cook has sent out a text to you all with your username and password.
 If you did not receive the text for any reason, please send a email to the school office with the email address below and we will rectify this.

 How to log in

 When you have your log in details (in the text message), click on the link below to find out how to get into the classroom.
 We have already invited each child to my online classroom, so you only have follow steps 1,2 and 3 or just read below!

 Log in help –Logging in help

 - Go to Google and search for ‘Google classroom login’.

 - Click on the “Sign In” button.
 The sign in page should look like the picture to the right of this message.

 - Sign in with your new username and password.
 You need to make sure that you put it in correctly.